 - Kill Switch – This forces all internet traffic through the VPN.
 If the VPN connection drops, your internet traffic will be blocked.
-This ensures your real IP address does not leak out of the VPN tunnel.
+This ensures that your real IP address does not get exposed.

-Here is a quick look at the Android app (left) along with leak testing results on the right (no leaks).
+Here is a quick look at the Android app (left) when connected to a VPN server in the Netherlands.
+On the right are the leak testing results (no leaks).

 Another great feature of the Android client is the ability to selectively route apps on your device through the VPN on a per-app basis.